-A recent study by the Pew Research Center for the People and the Press, Partisan Polarization Surges in Bush, Obama Years: Trends in American Values: 1987-2012
+A recent study by the Pew Research Center for the People and the Press, Partisan Polarization Surges in Bush, Obama Years: Trends in American Values: 1987-2012 found that:

 As Americans head to the polls this November, their values and basic beliefs are more polarized along partisan lines than at any point in the past 25 years.
 Unlike in 1987, when this series of surveys began, the values gap between Republicans and Democrats is now greater than gender, age, race or class divides.

 While the survey is definitely worth reading, and offers many insights into Americans’ values, and implications for the forthcoming election, I would like to focus on one particular aspect of its findings—ethnic homogeneity versus diversity in the two political parties.

 The survey used four categories, Non-Hispanic Whites, Non-Hispanic Blacks, Hispanics of Any Race, and Other.
 I have written previously, in a number of columns, about scientific problems and cultural confusions associated with these classifications--which are adapted from the 2010 census.
 For present purposes, however, let us accept them as givens and refer to them, as does the survey, as White, Black, Hispanic, and Other.